potcoin-repos/electrum-pot-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 1 GB for the electrum-pot database.
-However note that you also need to run potcoind and keep a copy of the full blockchain, which is roughly 1 GB in June 2014.
+However note that you also need to run potcoind and keep a copy of the full blockchain, which is roughly 500 MB in June 2014.
 If you have less than 2 GB of RAM make sure you limit bitcoind to 8 concurrent connections.
 If you have more ressources to  spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Electrum POT server, which could serve tens of concurrent requests.
+CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Electrum Potcoin server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU ~2009 or newer other than Atom should do for good performance.
 An ideal setup has enough RAM to hold and procss the leveldb database in tmpfs (e.g. /dev/shm).